 The United States is on the brink of a nursing shortage of monumental proportions, with some areas already feeling the crunch more than others.
-Thankfully, nursing is a portable profession—an experienced nurse can step into nearly any hospital or clinic and, with brief on-the-job training, practice safely all over the country.
+Thankfully, nursing is a portable profession—an experienced registered nurse (RN) can step into nearly any hospital or clinic and, with brief on-the-job training, practice safely all over the country.

 This allows nurses to fill crucial roles as travel nurses, disaster response nurses, or nurses who choose to put down roots in a new location.
 However, red-tape can seriously hinder a nurse’s ability to provide care to patients who desperately need their services.

 WHAT IS A COMPACT STATE NURSING LICENSE?

 Early in the 20th century, the U.S. legislated that boards of nursing in each individual state would govern the practice of the nurses in their home state or primary state to ensure close oversight.
 As the decades have passed, clinical oversight has become easier as technology has made the world smaller.